Last Updated on

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.

 Have you wondered about the benefits of boarding your dog?
 You may have noticed the recent surge in popularity of at-home dog sitting for when pet owners are out of town or on vacation.
 Typically, a pet sitter or dog walker stops by 2 – 3 times per day in order to feed, exercise, and play with the pet.

-Benefits of Boarding your Dog vs. Hiring a Pet Sitter
+Benefits of Boarding your Dog

 Oftentimes, pet sitters do not stay at your home for the entire day, but check in on your dog 2 – 3 times per day for exercise, feeding, and play time.
 This leaves your pet with plenty of time to get into trouble that goes undetected should an emergency occur.
-However, at a boarding facility your dog will be monitored 16 – 24 hours per day, depending on the facility.
+However, at a boarding facility, your dog will be monitored 16 – 24 hours per day, depending on the facility.
 If an emergency were to arise, the chances of your pet receiving immediate care are much greater.
 For owners with multiple pets, the possibility of fights or injuries caused by unsupervised play is minimized when placed in the care of a kennel.

 For anxious pet parents who have concerns about letting an unfamiliar person into their home, boarding at a kennel is a much-preferred option.
 When you board your dog, you do not have to worry about potential loss or damage to your property.
 There are no worries about what would happen in case of an emergency or whether your pet is feeling bored.
 They are not as likely to be lonely while you are away.
 In addition, the combined years of dog boarding and training experience that the staff at a boarding facility has is often far greater than that of a single pet sitter.